 Laser cut your own Micro Class racing gates and make your own courses to practice on.
 The download includes both DXF and DTD (2D Design) files which can be used with most laser cutters and instructions for assembly.

 The gates are designed to be cut from a 5mm thick sheet of 600x400mm acrylic but other sheet materials can be used.
 You will also need some M4 machine screws and nyloc nuts or for these that have VEX Robotics kit, the standard VEX 8-32 screws and nyloc nuts can also be used.

 Keeping a Flight Log

 Students are encouraged to document their Airgineers journey as they would with any school project.
-One way of doing this is through a digital notebook such as Kapture8 or using more traditional electronic or paper formats.
+This could be done through a digital notebook such as Kapture8 or using more traditional electronic or paper formats.